fuglaro/filet-cloud/README.md

 ## Future work
 * Guide for using client apps from Android, Windows, Linux etc.
-* Web Page server (finish integrating filet-cloud-web).
-* Convert Python to C or use lean Python compilers for reduced resouce usage to enable leaner hardware builds.
 * Write up on security.
-* Guide for lets encrypt or self signed certificate.
 * Number of snapshots on ehat ink.
-* Snapshot clean function on ehat button.
 * Full feature list.
 * Set decent umasks for new users.